kiritocode1/tailwind-css-beginner-practice/README.md

 >default layout rendered in a new folder inside [src](./taily-windy/src) called layouts.
 >after downloading react-router-dom  add the browserRouter inside the index.js  to make sure that we are free of fuss by adding the browserRouter outside the browserRouter. check the index.js for more details
 >after this we need to open the api development of the react-router dom that changed , the ones with the router and the routes . this is really mesy and i was not able to do this really well .
+>dealt with the problem we make DEFAULT HOC inside the [src](./taily-windy/src) and then make a new default.HOC.js in this process make the biggest cover we needed to make . this is the layout

+# default layout -> default HOC -> app.js -> index.js -> rendered .  and this is how we have made tailwind-css work .